 You should know that the priority within the first week is making sure that your baby can feed and digest, and has a healthy immune and digestive system.

-Spontaneous or reflexive smiling can happen within the first week, but should be present by the 10th week at the latest.
+Spontaneous or reflexive smiling could happen within the first week but should be present by the tenth week at the latest.
+Rooting reflex, the sucking reflex and the startle reflex also happens in the 1st week.

 Watching for equal limb motion to gauge motor control on both sides of the body is also important since if one of the limbs isn’t moving as much as the rest, there could be an injury or weakness in that limb.